tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us020/02.analysis/Readme.md

 ### Green Space:
 * Can be created by a GSM.
-* Attributes include type and area.
+* Attributes include name, type and area.
+*
+### Green Space Repository:
+* Stores Green Spaces and related information.

 ### 2.1.
 Relevant Domain Model Excerpt